afbeltranp/emloss-paper/README.md

-# emloss-paper
-A Practical Implementation for Field-Based Computation of Core Loss in Permanent Magnet Synchronous Machines.
+# A Practical Implementation for Field-Based Computation of Core Loss in Permanent Magnet Synchronous Machines.